This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The symptoms of an infant skull fracture depend on factors such as the severity of the fracture but also the type.[2]

 A linear fracture is a simple line fracture that is most often the least complicated and causes the fewest and mildest symptoms.
-The fracture does not cause the plates of the skull to move, and often this type of fracture heals without any intervention.
+The fracture does not cause the plates of the skull to move, and usually, this type of fracture heals without any intervention.

 Depressed skull fractures are much more likely to cause symptoms and have serious complications.
 This fracture is easy to spot and occurs when the skull is sunken down toward the brain.
 It should be readily visible.